improvedk/improve.dk/source/_posts/live-blogging-from-the-2011-pass-summit-day-1-keynote/live-blogging-from-the-2011-pass-summit-day-1-keynote.md

 **[9:16]**  Demo of Data Explorer coming up in just a sec.

-**[9:17]**  ”Who's excited to be at PASS today?”.
+**[9:17]**  "Who's excited to be at PASS today?".
 Talking about self service BI – one (yes, ONE) person in the room clapped.
 That's a 1:4000 ratio.

 **[9:19]**  Ignoring content, it's obvious that the Metro UI team had a say in the slide & UI design of slide decks and products being demoed.
 Beautiful.